top of page

 Ecology

-Additional information was required in relation to Great Crested Newts in order to ensure that the proposal will not cause an offence under the 2017 Conservation of Habitats and Species Regulations (as amended).
-An Ecological Impact Assessment of the land in and surrounding the proposed development and a discussion of any potential impacts resulting from the development, including biodiversity net gain was therefore required
+Additional information was required by the Councils Biodiversity Team in relation to Great Crested Newts in order to ensure that the proposal will not cause an offence under the 2017 Conservation of Habitats and Species Regulations (as amended).
+An Ecological Impact Assessment of the land in and surrounding the proposed development and a discussion of any potential impacts resulting from the development, including biodiversity net gain was therefore required to be submitted in support of the application to consist of the following:

 The Shropshire Core Strategy contains in Policy CS17: Environmental Network provision for mapping and subsequently protecting, maintaining, enhancing and restoring Environmental Networks in the county in line with the recommendations of both The Lawton Review and the National Planning Policy Framework.
 This proposed development site lies within the Environmental Network.
 As such, the proposed scheme must clearly demonstrate how the development will ‘promote the conservation, restoration and enhancement of priority